findy-network/findy-network.github.io/content/en/blog/workshop/index.md

 shared agency installation in the cloud, so, in principle, setting up the development environment was relatively effortless.

-However, during the first session, we encountered challenges with the shared cloud agency and observed a few inconsistencies in the instructions for configuring the development environment.
+Unfortunately, during the first session, we encountered challenges with the shared cloud agency and observed a few inconsistencies in the instructions for configuring the development environment.
 We addressed these findings before the second session was held, which proved highly successful.
 In fact, the second workshop was so seamless that the instructors found it almost uneventful,